 - proof of your identity

 - a description of yourself

-The CCTV owner decides how they provide the footage, and can edit it to protect the identities of other people.
+The CCTV owner must provide you with a copy of the footage that you can be seen in.
+They can edit the footage to protect the identities of other people.

 They can refuse your request if sharing the footage will put a criminal investigation at risk.